SAP-archive/dbr-tool/USER_GUIDE.md

 ### Backup

-The backup reads documents from the Document service and stores them in files on the local file system.
+The backup reads documents from the Document Backup service and stores them in files on the local file system.

 ``` bash
 $ bin/dbr backup --env <env> --client <client> --config <config_file> --out <destination_dir>